chetanpalde/nlp_pipeline/README.md

 		B. Named Entity Open NLP
 		C. Stanford Named Entity Recognizer Module

+	We have provided two kinds of APIs.
+The first form is built on the Play framework and the second is the Jar file.
+	#1.Nlp-Pipeline on PLay Framework:
 #SET UP:
 	1. Download our NLP-Pipeline project.
 	2. Install and configure play framework : These project APIs are built under the play framework in java.
 To configure them, you will have to download and install the play framework from the instructions given at https://www.playframework.com/documentation/2.5.x/Installing